Paras-245/notes/bitten tech course/Module 3 (Linux Refresher)/4_Linux File System.md

 ## / (Root filesystem):
 - top level directory
 - contains all files required to boot and and run the linux
-- include all the required executables and libraries required to boot the
+- include all the required executables and libraries required to boot the remaining filesystem